OXID-eSales/examples-module/README.md

 ### Github Actions Workflow

-The module template comes complete with a github actions workflow.
-No need to rig up some separate continuous integration infrastructure to run tests, it's all there in [github](https://github.com/OXID-eSales/module-template/actions).
+The examples-module comes complete with a github actions workflow.
+No need to rig up some separate continuous integration infrastructure to run tests, it's all there in [github](https://github.com/OXID-eSales/examples-module/actions).
 You will see three files in `.github/workflow` directory.
 The workflow from `.github/workflow/trigger.yaml` starts on every `push` and `pull_request` to run the code quality checks and all the module tests.